 Exhaust Temp Failure: The exhaust temperature high limit is calculated by the formula Unit kW capacity + 150°F (65.6°C), with a maximum of 600°F (315.6°C).
+In an Vector, appropriately sized thermal switches monitor the temperature.
 An Exhaust Temp Failure will cause the unit to drop all load.